Universality Classes of Relativistic Fluid Dynamics: Foundations: Hyperbolicity from thermodynamics

 Both are respected along \textit{all} solutions of \eqref{prima}.
 If we subtract the second equation of \eqref{gringo} to the first, the terms $\varphi^A M^0_{AB}\partial_t \varphi^B$ cancel out (we have fixed $M^0_{AB}=E^0_{AB}$).
 Evaluating the result along \eqref{thevictory}, at $x^\mu=0$, we obtain

 Since this must be true for any choice of $Z^A$, $W^A$, and $a_j$, we obtain $M^j_{AB}=E^j_{AB}$ and $\Xi_{(AB)}= \sigma_{AB}$.
 We have recovered \eqref{cinque}.
-But the matrices $E^\mu_{AB}$ are symmetric\footnote{Note that, if in \eqref{second} we did not define $E^\mu_{AB}$ to be symmetric, in the second line of \eqref{gringo} there would be $E^\mu_{(AB)}$ in place of $E^\mu_{AB}$, and we would eventually get $M^\mu_{AB}=E^\mu_{(AB)}$.
+But the matrices $E^\mu_{AB}$ are symmetric \footnote{Note that, if in \eqref{second} we did not define $E^\mu_{AB}$ to be symmetric, in the second equation of \eqref{gringo} there would be $E^\mu_{(AB)}$ in place of $E^\mu_{AB}$, and we would eventually get $M^\mu_{AB}=E^\mu_{(AB)}$.
 Hence, the system would anyway be symmetric.}, and $E^0_{AB}$ is positive definite.
 Thus, the system \eqref{cinque} is symmetric hyperbolic and, since $E^\mu_{AB}Z^AZ^B$ is future-directed timelike for any $Z^A \neq 0$, it is also causal \cite{Geroch_Lindblom_1991_causal}. \end{proof} This theorem shows that thermodynamic stability in relativistic systems implies not only causality \cite{GavassinoCausality2021} but also symmetric hyperbolicity in the linear regime (provided that we have an information current).
-This is convenient given that, in most physical systems, symmetric-hyperbolicity is a necessary condition for consistency with the Onsager-Casimir symmetry principle \cite{GavassinoCasmir2022}.
-Furthermore, by showing that the equations of motion are symmetric hyperbolic, we have proven that the initial value problem of all thermodynamically consistent theories linearized about homogeneous equilibrium is well-posed \cite{GerochPartial1996,Kato2009,CourantHilbert2_book}, i.e., given initial data, solutions to the equations always exist, are unique, and depend continuously on the data.
-We note that the assumptions in Theorem \ref{theo} are indeed quite general, encompassing an astounding number of different theories linearized about homogeneous equilibrium.
+This is convenient given that, in most physical systems, symmetric-hyperbolicity follows directly from Onsager symmetry \cite{GavassinoCasmir2022}.
+Furthermore, by showing that the EOM are symmetric hyperbolic, we establish that the initial value problem of all thermodynamically consistent theories linearized about homogeneous equilibrium is well-posed \cite{GerochPartial1996,Kato2009,CourantHilbert2_book}, i.e., given initial data, solutions to the equations always exist, are unique, and depend continuously on the data.
+The assumptions in Theorem \ref{theo} are quite general, encompassing an astounding number of different theories.
 For example, they are satisfied by all Israel-Stewart-like theories \cite{Israel_Stewart_1979,Hishcock1983,Baier2008,DMNR2012}, in an arbitrary hydrodynamic frame \cite{OlsonLifsh1990,BritoStability2020, NoronhaGeneralFrame2021}, and with an arbitrary number of chemical species \cite{Almaalol2022}.
 They are also satisfied within Carter's multifluid theory \cite{carter1991,noto_rel, GavassinoStabilityCarter2022}, GENERIC-based theories \cite{Otting2_1999,Otting3_1999,Stricker2019, GavassinoGENERIC2022}, Geroch-Lindblom theories \cite{Geroch_Lindblom_1991_causal,LindblomRelaxation1996, Geroch1995,GavassinoNonHydro2022}, and divergence-type theories \cite{Liu1986,GerochLindblom1990, ZanniasDivergenceType2023}.
-Theorem \ref{theo} shows that the equations of motion of all of those theories can be found (and written in symmetric-hyperbolic form) in terms of the information current.
-We will show later in this paper how the information current can be systematically determined from general symmetry arguments.
-In the Supplemental Material we explore in more detail the origin and meaning of Theorem \ref{theo}.
+Theorem \ref{theo} shows that the EOM of all of those theories can be found (and written in symmetric-hyperbolic form) in terms of the information current.
+Later in this paper we show how the information current can be systematically determined from symmetry arguments.
+In the Supplemental Material, we explore the origin of Theorem \ref{theo} in detail.